qgis/QGIS-Enhancement-Proposals/QEP-xx-virtual-layers.rst

 #.
 Proposed Solution
 --------------------

-SQLite provides a very useful feature designed to embed its database engine in a third party application: [virtual table](http://www.sqlite.org/vtab.html).
+SQLite provides a very useful feature designed to embed its database engine in a third party application: `virtual table`_.
 It offers the ability to expose internal data as an SQLite table.
 Then any operations available on a regular table can also be applied to a virtual table.
 The implementation can then choose to apply or ignore some of the operations.
 For instance, QGIS virtual tables are seen for now as being read only, so UPDATE operations will be ignored.
-A C API (as well as a `Python API<https://github.com/rogerbinns/apsw>`_) allows to create such a virtual table mechanism.
+A C API (as well as a `Python API`_) allows to create such a virtual table mechanism.

 It makes a perfect candidate for the implementation of virtual layers in QGIS: